Commonwealth Consolidated Acts

 "carrier" has the same meaning as in the Telecommunications Act 1997 .

-"certified copy" , in relation to a warrant or an instrument revoking a warrant, means a copy of the warrant or instrument that has been certified in writing by the Director-General or a Deputy Director-General to be a true copy of the warrant or instrument.
+(a) in relation to a warrant--a copy of the warrant that has been certified in writing by the Director - General or a Deputy Director - General to be a true copy of the warrant; or

 "Committee on Intelligence and Security" means the Parliamentary Joint Committee on Intelligence and Security established under the Intelligence Services Act 2001 .